code-423n4/2023-08-reserve-mitigation/README.md

 ## Important note

-Each warden must submit a mitigation review for:

-- Every High and Medium finding listed as in-scope below, and
+Each warden must submit a mitigation review for *every High and Medium finding* from the parent audit that is listed as in-scope for the mitigation review.
-- one report for the QA fixes.

-For the QA mitigation report:
-- Submit any new High or Medium issues introduced by the QA fixes as a newly-introduced High and Medium risk issue.

 **Incomplete mitigation reviews will not be eligible for awards.**